Fields overview

 Sprite field and complex assets

 Sprite and UnityObject fields support complex assets (when multiple assets are stored in one single file).
-Sprite field support spritesheets/atlases.
+Sprite fields support spritesheets/atlases.
 UnityObject field should support other asset types (like FBX file etc.) if you assign correct "Asset Type" parameter while creating UnityObject field.
 "Asset Type" parameter accepts valid full C# class name (for example UnityEngine.Material)

 Optional L2 cache

 Asset fields support optional additional cache on top of Unity API.
-If this cache is enabled Unity API is used to load the object for the first time and all subsequent reads use the cache to retrieve the object instead of using Unity API.
-To enable the cache use this code: BGAssetsCache.Enabled = true;
+If this cache is enabled Unity API is used to

 Calculated Fields (#7)